 The lapsing of a development consent is dealt with in the statutory provisions in s.4.53 (formerly s.95) of the Environmental Planning and Assessment Act 1979 (the Act).
 These provisions fix a period of time at the expiry of which the consent will lapse unless certain action has been undertaken.

 The starting point is s.4.53(1) of the Act.
 That subsection provides that a development consent will lapse 5 years after the date from which it operates.
-However, the 5 year period can be reduced or extended under the subsequent subsections.
-You also need to consider whether there is a deferred commencement condition.
-Both of these situations are explained below
+However, the 5 year period can be reduced or extended under the subsequent subsections, as explained below.

 When can the 5 year lapsing period be reduced?

-- If the consent authority issues a development consent for a concept development application which requires the making of a subsequent development application and consent, the lapsing period cannot be reduced at all.
+- If the consent authority issues a development consent for a concept development application which requires the making of a subsequent development application and consent, the lapsing period cannot be reduced at all; and

 When can the lapsing period be extended?